 We can determine the intent and purpose with the two examples above, the call to prayer five times a day, and the story of Krampus.

 The stories of Krampus and Santa Claus are an example of contrasts.
 The obedient children getting rewards, and the disobedient getting punishment.
-It’s a clear message that those who disobey will receive punishment.
+It’s a coherent message, with the primary focus on creating a more obedient household.
 In the custom, Krampus beats disobedient children with reeds and carries them away in a basket.
 That’s how you use the fear of superstition to drive behavior.

 The call to prayer in Islam is a way of demanding obedience.
 It tells people when and how to pray.
 If you can control when and how someone does something, you can also program thinking and values.
 So, both the call to prayer and Krampus are similar.
 They are ways to make people obey.

-The cultural snapshot of these two different customs shows how religion and superstition are interwoven.
-It is impossible to separate the call to prayer from the belief system.
-The same with Krampus.
+This snapshot shows how two different stories are interwoven into the cultural narrative.
+It is impossible to separate the call to prayer from the belief system—the same with Krampus.
 Once you can spot the tradition’s intent and purpose, it is easier to trace it.
-This is a principle of analytical comparison, which is a scientifically based system of comparative religious study.
+This is a principle of analytical comparison, a scientifically based comparative religious study system.

 Context and Consistency